 Advocacy is critical to getting more research funding, finding treatments and increasing awareness of this disease.

-- ME Action Network – join THE patient portal for ME/CFS advocacy.
-Conceived by Jen Brea, the creator of the film Unrest, this worldwide advocacy organization spawned the dynamic Millions Missing campaigns and is engaged in many advocacy actions across North America and Europe.
+- ME Action Network – Conceived by Jen Brea, the creator of the film Unrest, this young (5 years old) awareness and advocacy organization produces the Millions Missing campaigns and is engaged in awareness and educational campaigns and state actions.

 - Occupy ME – Jennie Spotila’s hard-hitting blogs primarily focus on advocacy issues involving the US federal government and the NIH.